Where to get Public Access to the Internet in Davis and Woodland California, and Free Wireless Hot Spots in Davis by Davis Wiki

 Public Access Terminals Lost

-The Davis Food Coop, and News Beat are no longer providing public access computers.
 A number of other businesses also had public access computers but no longer do.
 I thank all of these businesses for giving it a try and in many cases providing a free service for many years.

 I do not think public access machines were a good business idea for small businesses.
 I think it is more plausible that they do make since for big stores, shopping centers, business districts, etc.

-Davis High, Holmes, and Emmerson
+Davis High, Holmes, and Emerson

 The high schools do not have public access machines for the general public, but the libraries at the public schools have computers which students and staff can use and take some of the demand off the public library.
 The Davis High library is open until five Monday thru Thursday and has plenty of computers.
 I am writing this on one right now and there is only one other person here and at least 25 available computers.
 Holmes and Emerson have similar programs.
 There are printers to print off things.
 The school computers are limited.
 The school system now wants them to be used for school oriented activities.